codevakure/LibreChat/docs/database-migration/MULTI_DATABASE_SUPPORT_PLAN.md

-# LibreChat Multi-Database Support Plan
+# Pleach Multi-Database Support Plan

 ## Overview

-This document outlines the plan to support both MongoDB and PostgreSQL in LibreChat, allowing users to choose their preferred database during initial setup.
+This document outlines the plan to support both MongoDB and PostgreSQL in Pleach, allowing users to choose their preferred database during initial setup.
 Users will select either MongoDB OR PostgreSQL at installation time - there is no migration between databases or dual-database operation.

 ## Current Architecture

-LibreChat currently uses:
+Pleach currently uses:
 - **MongoDB** as the primary database with Mongoose ODM
 - **Schemas** defined in `packages/data-schemas/src/schema/`
 - **Models** created dynamically via `createModels()` function